 Author in Residence At MacKillop Catholic College, Warnervale

 A fantastic six week placement at MacKillop Catholic College, Warnervale.
-English Co-ordinator, Anne Lovett, engaged me, having chosen Collision as the novel for study for all of Year 10, Term 1 2016.
+English Co-ordinator, Anne Lovett, engaged me, having chosen Collision as the novel for study for Year 10, Term 1 2016.

-Over the next weeks, I workshopped Creative Writing with the six classes, working in with the teachers on specific needs of their class.
-It was really interesting seeing what stage the kids were in their writing, and we particularly focused on Character and Setting.
-On the other lesson, I did relief teaching, so I got to know the campus and students at MCC quite well in every sort of lesson, as well as English – Maths, Music, Art, Health Theory, TAS, Japanese.
+Over the next weeks, I workshopped Creative Writing with the six classes, working with the teachers on specific needs of their class.
+It was really interesting seeing the kids’ varied stages writing, and we particularly focused on Character and Setting.

 Year 7 students had lots of great questions about writing and being a writer after our Five Senses creative writing workshop.
 A big thanks to their teacher and also to school librarian, Sam Palsmeier.